(Updated December 2022)

 - See page on Virtual Sings during COVID pandemic:

 Seattle Folklore Society is very excited for the return of live music to the PNA Community Hall!
 We will be programming a mixture of live and online concerts, and will include a streaming/online ticket option for our live concerts when it is possible.
-SFS will require proof of COVID-19 vaccination for all attendees, and will follow King County recommendations for mask policy.
+SFS no longer requires proof of COVID-19 vaccination.
+We ask for attendeesto be mindful and not attend concerts if not feeling well.
 We will continue to monitor guidelines from Washington State, King County, and the Phinney Center.

 In the event a show is canceled, we will post on our website: www.seafolklore.org, attempt to contact advance ticket holders by phone or email, place notices on the entry doors to the Phinney Center Community Hall, and fully refund your ticket purchases for the canceled show.
 You may also have the option of credit to another concert or donating the money to the performers.
 If (due to COVID recommendations or State/county/PNA policy), the hall capacity becomes more limited after ticket sales have begun, we will honor tickets in order of purchase and fully refund any sold beyond the enforced capacity.